 Changes to employment contracts can be made by:

 - collective agreement (the result of negotiations between an employer and a trade union or staff association), or

-- implication by way of a change in long standing custom and practice (eg if an employer allows a day off each year for New Year's Eve).
+- implication by way of a change in long-standing custom and practice (eg if an employer allows a day off each year for New Year's Eve).

 Changes without agreement can only be made if the employment contract says so (eg place of work may change).
 For these types of changes to be enforced, they must be included in a clearly worded clause, often referred to as a flexibility clause.
-Although, a change that is impossible for employees to comply (eg to relocate overseas with one week's notice) cannot be enforced.
+Although, a change that is impossible for employees to comply with (eg to relocate overseas with one week's notice) cannot be enforced.